 On December 22, 2017, the most sweeping tax legislation since the Tax Reform Act of 1986 was signed into law.
 The Tax Cuts and Jobs Act of 2017 (TCJA) doubled the amount of property that a person can gift or pass upon death without incurring estate, gift, or generation-skipping transfer tax.

 Under the TCJA, the act doubled the amount that would be free of these transfer taxes (the "Applicable Exclusion") to $11.2 million (if single) and $22.4 million (if married) for gifts made, and estates of decedents dying after December 31, 2017, and before January 1, 2026.
+The exemption is indexed for inflation and increase annually based on the cost of living.
+For 2020, the exemption is $11.58 million per individual, up from $11.4 million in 2019.
 This increase in the Applicable Exclusion amount will serve to make the estate tax a non-issue for more individuals.

 In addition to the above-mentioned exemption, married couples enjoy an unlimited deduction for transfers to one another.
 While it is beneficial for many couples who choose to leave their estate to each other, without proper planning, it can result in a forfeiture of some of the individual estate tax exemption after the passing of the second spouse.
 To address the issue of a possible estate tax upon the second spouse's passing, the current estate tax law allows for "portability" of individual exemptions between spouses.
 However, with that said, portability is not automatic and requires proper planning and implementation to ensure proper filing of the estate tax return is made with the IRS with 9 months of the passing of the first spouse, even if there are no taxes due at the time.